Flight-Free-UK/flight_free_uk_website/source/posts/should-i-offset-my-flight.html.markdown

 BA = £10 per tonne

 Easyjet = £3 per tonne (EasyJet abandoned its offset scheme in 2022, preferring to focus on green technology and so-called 'sustainable' aviation fuel)

+#### Behaviour change

+The main problem with offsets is that they make us think our emissions don’t count, so we continue our polluting behaviour.